NicolaeIotu/typelike/README.md

 }
 ```
 * **maxDepth** indicates the maximum depth allowed for iterations.
 Defaults to `0` (unlimited depth levels)
-* **properties.allowMissing** indicates if the properties are mandatory, or are not mandatory and can miss from arrays
+* **properties.allowMissing** indicates if the keys/properties are mandatory, or are not mandatory and can miss from
- and objects.
-Defaults to `false` (all properties are mandatory).
+ arrays, objects, maps and sets.
+Defaults to `false` (all keys/properties are mandatory).

 **Example:**
 ```